jutaz/dnode-tarantula/README.md

 # dnode-spider

 dnode-spider is an asynchronous rpc system for node.js based on dnode-protocol and TCP sockets.
 Fly-Clients nodes and Spider-Server in the middle of web.

+Fly === Client.
+Spider === Server.

 ![dnode-spider: spider rpc](http://s17.postimg.org/5gwmy1a4v/dnode_spider.jpg)